Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Check whether the new assembly is safe before adding it to the master.

 #### Instruction
-- Select Version and Process.
+- Input VERSION and PROCESS.
 - Select files, uploading assemblies to find out whether it will affect the .NET Core process.
-- Click ANALYSE, and wait for a moment to see results.
+- Click ANALYSE to get results, this may take a minute.
 - NOT SAFE means the change or addition of assembly will have an impact on the original process, which needs to be analyzed.
 - SAFE means changing or adding an assembly will not affect the original process.
-- Get Results.
 ![Operations](image/Operations.png "Operations")
 **Operations**